-If you’re interested in wildlife photography you have to master the techniques of post-processing images especially the ones that are shot in low light.
+If you’re interested in wildlife photography you have to master the techniques of post-processing images especially the ones that are taken in low light.

-A majority of your bird photos, as well as animal photos, will be shot in low-lit conditions where the animal/bird might be under deep foliage and therefore you have to shoot at a higher ISO number.
+A majority of your bird photos, as well as animal photos, will be taken in low-lit conditions where the animal/bird might be under deep foliage and therefore you have to photograph at a higher ISO number.

-You can easily shoot at ISO 2000 or higher and not have any major issues with noise.
+You can easily photograph at ISO 2000 or higher and not have any major issues with noise.

-On the bright side, you will be able to shoot with a faster shutter speed and get a sharp image.
+On the bright side, you will be able to photograph with a faster shutter speed and get a sharp image.
 You can work with the noise, if any, later during post-processing.